Cloud Services Comparison 2022 – market share, main differences

 Cloud Service Market Share

-The main players in the cloud services industry in 2021 are Google, Amazon and Microsoft.
+The main players in the cloud services industry are Google, Amazon, and Microsoft.
 Amazon’s AWS is, by far the most popular with about 31% market share of cloud services.
 Above all, this means that, in the IaaS (Infrastructure as a Service) segment, AWS gets as much as 50% of revenue.
-Microsoft Azure is second with 20% and Google Cloud Platform takes the third place with 6%.
+Microsoft Azure is second with 20% and Google Cloud Platform takes third place with 6%.
 Bringing up the rear is Alibaba with another 6%.
 The market is quite unstable though, with relatively a lot of fluctuations.
 As one of the most dynamic industries, cloud services grow by about 30% each year.

 The domination of the American giant AWS is explained by Jeff Bezos.
 Essentially, it results from the headstart Amazon got compared to the competitors:

 AWS had the unusual adventage of a seven-year head start before facing like-minded competition.
 As a result, the AWS services are by far the most evolved and most functionality-rich.Jeff Bezos

 While AWS is definitely the largest player on the market at this point in time, you can clearly see that Microsoft Azure and the smaller ones represented by Google and Alibaba are growing relatively rapidly.
 It’s especially observable when looking at data from the last few years:

 The relatively high interest in the lesser known Alibaba Cloud is mostly the result of its strong position in China.

 The Google Trends Map illustrates the popularity of each query by highlighting particular regions.
 The darker colours indicated the places where there’s a higher possibility of somebody searching for the specific phrases.
 The distribution is especially visible when it’s presented this way:

 The AWS solution has dominated the US, South America, most of Europe, India, and plenty of other smaller regions.